What’s Open on Good Friday in Sydney?

 Think of today as an opportunity to do something different

 Finally, look at this from a different prospective, it is going to be very quiet other than some of the places mentioned and the beach (if it’s going to be a nice day).
 What can you do now more easily than normal?
 For example, do you have access to a bike?
 How about a cycle ride around town?
-According to Sydney’s bike loving major, there are lots of cycle paths.
+There are lots of cycle paths to ride on.
 Maybe just go on photography tour around town.
-If you just want to relax and take it easy could just buy the Top 100 Travel Guide, find a nice quiet spot, and read it.
+If you just want to relax and take it easy could just grab hold of a good book e.g. Top 100 Travel Guide, find a nice quiet spot, and read it.

 Take a break

 You might just decide it makes more sense to spend the day travelling to somewhere else.
 Please allow yourself the time to stop and relax on route.
-Use the Stop.
-Revive.
-Survive. places by the side of the road or better still, get right off the Highway / Freeway for a while.
-If you driving north towards Brisbane we have listed a few stops you could make and even places where you could stay overnight.
+Use the “Stop, Revive, Survive” rest areas by the side of the road or better still get right off the Highway for a while.
+If you are driving north towards Brisbane we have listed a few stops you could make and even places where you could stay overnight.
 Whatever you are planning, please stay safe.

 There’s more to do on Good Friday